KonradHoeffner/tempoguide/index.md

 Can have a green splash for Crop Rotation and sideboard Veil of Summer.
 Harbinger of the Seas is the best card but try to setup a Force of Will in case they have Dismember post board.
+Consign to Memory is also very strong here but they are very threat dense so you need a clock as well.
+A blue splash for Stock Up and Force of Will is currently getting popular and is very hard to beat due to its extreme grind power.

 ##### Videos

 <youtube-video id="94-4G2___5o" t="5572"></youtube-video>
 <youtube-video id="94-4G2___5o" t="7968"></youtube-video>
 <youtube-video id="ubp8N8VCSYQ"></youtube-video>
+<youtube-video id="GwVbDaAelSQ" t="390"></youtube-video>

 ### Bant Nadu